mokurin000/arduino_esp32_maimai_monitor/README.md

 > Try it without an ESP32 and a SSD1315 screen: [Wokwi simulation](https://github.com/mokurin000/wokwi-esp32-maimai-monitor)

+The `partitions.csv` can be compatible with Arduino `default.csv`, but I would suggest performing a manual backup of records.

+You must have `C/C++` from Microsoft to be able to find headers without manual configuration, `clangd` is however effortless about parsing the generated `c_cpp_properties.json`.

 **NOW integrated with OLED 128x64 SSD13xx.**

 By posting ping request to maimai wahlap server, we could check it's response time (with an existing TLS session) and whether it's responding.